raspberrypilearning/physical-computing-guide/connect-leds.md

 1. Locate a resistor and take a closer look at it.

     Resistors are a way of limiting the amount of electricity going through a circuit; specifically, they limit the amount of **current** that is allowed to flow.
-The measure of resistance is called the Ohm (Ω), and the larger the resistance, the more it limits the current.
-The value of a resistor is marked with coloured bands along the length of the resistor body.
-In this circuit a 330Ω should provide enough resistance so that too much current does not overpower the LED.
+The measure of resistance is called the ohm (Ω); the larger the resistance, the more it limits the current.
+The value of a resistor is denoted by coloured bands along the length of the resistor body.
+In this circuit, a 330Ω should provide enough resistance so that too much current does not overpower the LED.

-1. Connect one leg of the 330Ω resistor into a hole on the ground rail and the other leg into hole on the breadboard that lines up to the shorter leg of your LED e.g. a2.
+1. Connect one leg of the 330Ω resistor into a hole on the ground rail and the other leg into hole on the breadboard that lines up to the shorter leg of your LED, e.g. a2.
 It does not matter which way around the resistor goes.
-You will need to bend the legs of each of the resistors to fit, but please make sure that the wires of each leg do not cross each other.
+You will need to bend the legs of each of the resistors to fit, but make sure that the wires of each leg do not cross each other.

     ![](images/gpio-connect-resistor.png)

 1. Now you need to complete the circuit in order for current to flow around it from the Raspberry Pi to light up the LED.
 To do this you are going to use another jumper wire.

     Take a red female to male jumper wire and connect the female end to `GPIO 18` on your Raspberry Pi.
 This is the pin located 3 pins down from where you connected the black jumper wire to a `GND` pin.
-Then push the male end of the jumper wire into a hole on the breadboard that lines up with the longer leg of the LED e.g. a3
+Then push the male end of the jumper wire into a hole on the breadboard that lines up with the longer leg of the LED, e.g. a3.

     ![](images/gpio-complete-circuit.png)